magnusbae/scrumblr/README.markdown

 scrumblr
 ========

+Changes in this fork:
+* Setup for deployment on heroku
+* Using rediscloud heroku plugin for redissupport.

 what is it
 ----------
 [scrumblr](http://scrumblr.ca) is a web-based simulation of a physical agile kanban board that supports real-time collaboration. it is built using node.js, websockets (using socket.io), CSS3, and jquery. i hope you like it.